niyorn/fe3-assessment-3/readme.md

 ## The making of the bar chart
-By the making of the bar chat I created a new javascript file.
+By the making of the bar chat I created a new javascript function.
 This is done to keep the code organized, or else we dont know which code is which anymore.

 The first thing I did was getting the height and width of the div container, so we can set our range
 ```javascript